Smithienious/dotfiles/README.md

 This config is fine-tuned for my daily drive.

-Instead of cloning this repo directly, you should first fork this repository and make any changes that you like, then clone your version of this config.
+To use my config, you should first create a new repository using this repository as a template, make any changes that you like, then clone your version of this config.

 ## What this script does